Skip to content

 • FUE hair transplants achieve natural-looking results – FUE transplants are not designed to give you a full head of hair like you had in your youth.
 They are there to provide patients with a more natural hairline that can improve their overall appearance and well-being.

-• Initial consultations are vital – arranging a consultation with a hair transplant specialist is a crucial first step, providing you with an opportunity to calculate the number of grafts you need and set more realistic expectations about what can be achieved.
+• Initial consultations are vital – arranging a consultation with a hair transplant Surgeon is a crucial first step, providing you with an opportunity to calculate the number of grafts you need and set more realistic expectations about what can be achieved.

 • Multiple sessions could be required – FUE transplants are not always a ‘one-and-done’ type of procedure.
 Depending on the extent of hair loss, achieving full coverage may require multiple sessions and might not provide immediate results.